 The priest jerked, sucked in a breath, clutched at Mock’s hands as he sank the knife deep into his guts.
-Mock watched his eyes widen, heard the gurgle deep in his lungs, as he slowly dragged the knife up, sawing him through like a hunk of rare meat.
+Mock watched his eyes widen, heard the gurgle deep in his lungs, as he slowly dragged the knife up, sawing him through.
 Just below his ribs, Mock released the blade.
 A cough, a vomit of bright red blood and the priest looked down in mild surprise at the hilt sticking out of his chest.
 He grabbed at it futilely, then sank heavily to his knees.

 Another vomit of blood, and the priest slumped to his side, choking and gurgling as he gazed wide-eyed at the moon above.

 Grinda wrapped her hands around her mouth so tightly it made her teeth ache.
 She tried hard to stifle her cries, but they kept surging up her throat in shuddering waves, making her cough and splutter.
 Hot tears pooled between her fingers and dripped into her lap.
 Billy wept too, face pressed hard into her hip as he wrapped himself around her waist.
 She no longer felt the hardness of the stone floor; it was nothing against the pounding of her grief.
 Father Joel—dead.